NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 .. note:: Strong coupling
         is included for a quadruplet by setting the options *Roof* in the menu of one of the 4 rows defined with the *Cluster ID*.

 Fitting
 --------------------------------------------------------------------------------
+The fitting procedure starts with the minimization of the reference spectrum with the sum of all the multiplicty defined by the user.
+This initial minimization procedure uses the results of the peak picking as starting point for the position, intensities and coupling constants.
+Each multiplicity is defined a sum of signals that are themselves calculated as a weighted average of a lorentzian and gaussian functions reprensented with the parameter *a*.

+The procedure then optimized the **linewidth** of the Signals (e.g. "lw"), the **ratio** lorentzian/gaussian (e.g. "a"), the **amplitude** (e.g. "Amp"), the **center position** of the multiplet (e.g. "x0") and the different **coupling constants** (e.g. "J1, J2").

 ..  _`Output data`: